tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

 .. note::

-  The WAPT service in not active in the sense that it only receives information from clients.
+  The WAPT service is not active in the sense that it only receives information from clients.
 As a consequence, if the inventory server fails, the inventory will recover by itself from inventory status reports received from the deployed WAPT agents.